Deadwood Art

 habitat creation + art

-Standing deadwood is a vital part of the ecosystem which is often missing, yet it plays host to a different range of insects and fungi than fallen deadwood.
-Making art that mimics these conditions, yet looks like art is an exciting way of linking nature and people in a garden, park or commercial setting.
+Deadwood, and especially standing deadwood, is a vital part of our ecosystem which is often missing from our gardens and landscapes, but also even from our woodlands.
+It plays host to a different range of saproxylic insects and fungi than fallen deadwood, but both habitats are crucial to have a functioning and diverse ecology.
+Making wood sculptures that create these habitats, yet looks like art is an exciting way of linking nature and people in a garden, park or commercial setting.
+Larger structures can provide roosting niches for mice, birds and bats.

 for gardens and woodland sites